Uqbaahmad/Data-Science-Job-Salary-Sql_Analysis/README.md

   <img width="364" height="280" src="https://user-images.githubusercontent.com/104266403/208597200-609be970-daca-4d16-a966-aad8a6e1e1ce.png">
 </p>

-Machine Learning Engineer at $250,000 (That’s a substantial entry-level salary)
+The  highest salary at the entry level is that of a Machine Learning Engineer is $250,000 (That’s a substantial entry-level salary)

 ### 7. What is the highest paying mid-level data science job?
  I used the Max function to get the highest salary in USD.
 I used where function to filter the result and only return max salary for mid-level.
 I grouped by job_title and ordered by the highest salary in descending order.